What is ABC Analysis in Inventory Management?

 2. Unilever: Streamlined SKUs Across Product Lines

-Unilever applied ABC analysis as part of a broader supply chain revamp, using it on its massive product portfolio to focus only on SKUs that mattered most in terms of value and demand.
+Unilever applied ABC analysis as part of supply chain revamp.
+The company focused only on SKUs that mattered most in terms of value and demand.
 This resulted in:

-• Minimize overstocking and obsolescence risk, leading to less waste and lower holding costs.
+• Reduced overstocking and obsolescence risk, leading to less waste and lower holding costs.

 • Improved working capital and shelf availability for key products.